IgniteUI/indigo-design-docfx/en/patterns/form.md

 # Forms

-Use the Form Pattern to create meaningful application scenarios, where the collection of user input is necessary.
+Use the Form Pattern to create meaningful application scenarios where the collection of user input is necessary.
 The various data entry and display components are used to constitute some of the most common and meaningful forms.

 <img class="responsive-img" src="../images/form_demo.png" srcset="../images/form_demo@2x.png 2x" />
+<div class="divider--half"></div>

-The Form Pattern provides various forms for some of the most common application scenarios such as Login and Registration, Booking, Address, Payment, Contacts, Feedback, Search, Shipping, Subscription, Authentication, and New, allowing the user to add content.
+The Form Pattern provides various forms for some of the most common application scenarios.
+For example - Login and Registration, Booking, Address, Payment, Contacts, Feedback, Search, Shipping, Subscription, Authentication, and New.
+These scenarios allow the user to add content.
 All these come with the styling flexibility provided by the Inputs, Checkboxes, Radio Groups, Buttons, and Hyperlinks that constitute the layout.

 ## Log In, Registration, and Authentication Forms